 For instance, your blog could be about helping men or women exercise to get results for specific parts of their body, such as the chest, butt, legs, arms, etc.

-By niching down, you make it more likely that you will be able to connect with an audience of readers who are looking for that specific information.
+By niching down, you make it more likely to connect with an audience of readers looking for that specific information.

 So think about what makes you different.

-What is it about your fitness blog that is unique?
+What is it about your fitness blog and content ideas that is unique?

-In a saturated market such as the fitness industry, you need to have a unique twist that you can put on your new blog if you want to stand out.
+In a saturated market such as the fitness industry, you need to write a blog that has a unique twist that you can put on your new blog post if you want to stand out.

 This could be anything such as: